jamesloper/lemontron/_guides/software-guide.md

 ---
-layout: guide
+layout: post
 title:  "Software Guide"
-date:   2024-09-17
-category: Assembly
 kofi: true
+thumbnail: /assets/content/sd-card.jpg
+small: true
 ---

 In this guide, we’ll walk you through the essential steps to get your 3D printer up and running with Mainsail OS on a